Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_intermediate_2.rst

 .. tip::

     Instead of omitting the ``datamodule_class`` parameter, you can give a base class and ``subclass_mode_data=True``.
-    This will make the CLI only accept data modules which are a subclass of the given base class.
+    This will make the CLI only accept data modules that are a subclass of the given base class.

 ----